evilmurries/CST438_order_service/README.md

 MySQL database username and password.

 * In the resources folder is a order.sql file.
-On each run this should automatically create a schema called 'order'.
+On each run this should automatically create a schema called 'orders'.
-After completing your order, all orders will be saved in the 'order' schema in a table called 'orders'.
+After completing your order, all orders will be saved in the 'orders' schema in a table called 'orders'.